AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 The `AvailTC` constructor represents a type and its pieces that are in scope.
 Record fields are now stored separately in the third argument.
 If the fields are not overloaded, we store only the selector names, whereas if they are overloaded, we store the labels as well.
 The `IEThingWith name [name] (AvailFlds name)` constructor of `IE` represents a thing that can be imported or exported, and also has a separate argument for fields.

-Note that an `OccName` and parent is not enough to uniquely identify a selector, because of data families: if we have
+Note that a `FieldLabelString` and parent is not enough to uniquely identify a selector, because of data families: if we have

 ```wiki
 module M ( F (..) ) where